 Priority is given to students who:

 From all the students certified, the administrator separates timely applications from late ones.
-From the applications submitted on time, she removes the applications of students who have taken a clinic before.
-Applications of students who have not had a clinic before are put in order of graduation (Dec.
-'15 graduates have first preference, May '16 graduates next, and so on).
+From the applications submitted on time, she removes the applications of students who have previously taken a clinic.
+Applications of students who have not had a clinic before are put in order of graduation.

 Conducting the Lottery

-Taking the priority applications closest to graduation, the next steps are to:
+Taking the priority application criteria (A) for the appropriate semester, the next steps are to:

-- Sort by Clinic of First Choice: The administrator first starts with the group of students closest to graduation and sorts them according to the clinic they have listed as their first choice.
+- Sort by Clinic of First Choice: The administrator sorts applications according to the clinic they have listed as their first choice.
 This yields a stack of applications which list that clinic as a first choice.

-- Insure Students Have Met the Prerequisites: Each application that lists a given clinic as a first choice is checked to insure that the student has the clinic prerequisites.
+- Make Sure Students Have Met the Prerequisites: Each application in the clinic's pile of first choices is checked to see if the student has the prerequisites.
 If a student does not meet the prerequisites for their first choice, but does meet the requirements for his/her second choice, the application will be put in the second choice drawing pile and it will be considered for drawings for that clinic or the third choice clinic if the prerequisites are met.